slider23/kohana-assets/guide/assets/index.md

   - Efficient; assets are compiled once, cached, and served directly
   - Multiple source files into a single asset
   - Easy extensibility

-## Install, config, & usage

-Pull the repository into `MODPATH/assets/` and enable the module in your `bootstrap.php`, then have a look at the user guide.